romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What best defines Teams within a GitHub organization?
+Q: What best defines Teams within a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **Structured groups within an organization, designed to reflect company or project hierarchies, where members can be given specific access rights to repositories**